-The DOECAP laboratory audit program is a formal accreditation program that DOE requires of commercial laboratories that perform analyses for the DOE Complex.
+The DOECAP Laboratory Audit Program is a formal accreditation program that DOE requires of commercial laboratories that perform analyses for the DOE Complex.
 A DOECAP-approved third-party accreditation body must assess a laboratory for it to receive and maintain DOECAP accreditation.
 The DOECAP-approved accreditation bodies evaluate laboratories based on technical capability and competence, along with their proficiency in complying with DOE QA requirements.
 The accreditation bodies assess how well the laboratories document incoming samples, calibrate instruments, adhere to analytical procedures, verify data, issue data reports, manage records, perform nonconformance and corrective actions, perform preventative maintenance, and dispose of samples.
 Within these topics, auditors evaluate how the laboratories use control charts, control standards, chemical recoveries, performance evaluation samples, and laboratory procedures.

-In 2021, the three subcontracted laboratories that analyze the environmental samples documented in this annual report maintained their accreditation and continued to provide service to DOE and SRS.
+In 2022, the three subcontracted laboratories that analyze the environmental samples documented in the SRS Environmental Report maintained their accreditation and continued to provide service to DOE and SRS.